IBM/ce-cns/documentation/inspect-the-project.md

 > _"These metadata fields are called Entrypoint and Command.
 For those users who are familiar with Dockerfile, the fields equate to the **ENTRYPOINT and CMD commands**.
 These two fields contain arrays of strings that are combined to create the command line that is used when you run your container."_

 For details visit the [IBM Cloud documentation](https://cloud.ibm.com/docs/codeengine?topic=codeengine-cmd-args).

 ### Step 6: Endpoints tab

 Here you can change the `endpoint` visibility.
-For our `web-api` application we need a public visibility because the application is invoked by our `web-app` frontend.
+For our `web-api` application, we need public visibility because the application is invoked by our `web-app` frontend.

 ![](images/cns-ce-inspect-project-update-05.png)

 ### Step 7: Verify the `Code Engine CLI` application instance configuration

-In following code you see the `Code Engine CLI` invocation for the `web-api` microservice, this code is used in the bash script to create a Code Engine application instance.
+In the following code you see the `Code Engine CLI` invocation for the `web-api` microservice, this code is used in the bash script to create a Code Engine application instance.
 It reflects what you have seen in the [`Code Engine UI`](https://cloud.ibm.com/codeengine/projects).

 > Note: The only difference is the threshold of concurrent requests per instance at which one or more additional instances are created is defined.
 Use this value to scale up instances based on concurrent number of requests.
 If `--concurrency-target` is not specified, this option defaults to the value of the `--concurrency` option.
 This value is optional.
 The default value is `0`.